AndrzejLechrenski/badwolfbot/README.md

 spotify-url-info (installed through npm)

+env (installed through npm)

 [ffmpeg](https://ffmpeg.org/download.html)

 ## Setup :

-Create a file in ./config named "security.json" with the following contents
+Create a file in the bot root directory named ".env" with the following contents
 ```
-{
-	"discordToken"	:	"<yourdiscordtoken>"
-}
+DISCORD_TOKEN=<yourdiscordtoken>
 ```
-where "yourdiscordtoken" is taken from the bot token you create at https://discord.com/developers/applications
+where <yourdiscordtoken> is taken from the bot token you create at https://discord.com/developers/applications

 For the time being, "ffmpeg.exe" must be in the root directory.